bsciftler/SSTREU2017/README.md

 IMPORTANT NOTICE:
 THE FOLLOWING CLASSES IN REU SERVER
+- SendPlainData
-- SecureTriple
+- SendSecureTriple
-- UnsecutreTriple
+- SendTrainingArray
-- TrainingArray
+- DGKPublicKey

-Must be stored within a package called edu.fiu.reu2017.
+- DGKPrivateKey (WAS ONLY USED FOR TESTING PURPOSES) Must be stored within a package called edu.fiu.reu2017.
 This solves the Class Not Found exception when the Android app sends those classes through the socket.
+Please see the screenshot "CorrectSetUp.jpg" to see how it is done.

 Also this program requires the MySQL Driver found here: https://dev.mysql.com/downloads/connector/j/ so the localhost can communicate with the SQL Server.